Model category structures on simplicial objects: Transport of weak factorization systems to simplicial objects

 into $\mathcal{L}$ and $\mathcal{R}$ for all $n$. \end{proof}

 The existence of the latching object $L_n$ and the cofibrancy conditions can sometimes be made much more concrete.
 This is due to the fact that $\Delta^{\op}$ is an {\em elegant} Reedy category in the sense of \cite{BR13}.
-For this to work, the class $\mathcal{L}$ of the w.f.s. has to satisfy the following:
+For this to work the class $\mathcal{L}$ of the weak factorization system has to satisfy the following: